University of Michigan Law School: Student groups

 Michigan Law offers a wide array of student organizations centered around various interest areas, including politics, pro bono work, community service, race, gender, religion, and hobbies.
 Student organizations organize various annual events, from student pageants such as Mr. Wolverine to the Michigan Law Culture Show.

 Externships and internships

 Michigan's externship program is designed to provide students with real-world legal experience and advanced research opportunities beyond what is separately available in either a classroom or a clinic.
 Externships are available in places such as Switzerland, South Africa, and India.

-Fellowships

-Student Funded Fellowships (SFF) is a program designed to fund Michigan Law students who accept public interest summer job, particularly to help 1Ls finance the living costs associated with their summer jobs.
-SFF is governed by a board of law students and operates independently of the law school.
-Board members head fundraising efforts throughout the year, ranging from Donate a Day's Pay (DADP), in which highly paid law firm summer associates donate a day's salary to SFF, to a grand auction in the spring that invites bids on various donated items, including sports tickets, art, meals, and activities with faculty members.
-Around the time of the auction, board members review applications for summer funding and select a limited number of qualified students for grants.
-As of 2022, SFF awarded these select applicants $6,500.
-Students not otherwise selected for the grant, or students who do not plan to pursue public interest after law school but nonetheless need income for their summer positions, are entitled to a $5,000 loan for their summer expenses.
-This loan is facilitated by the law school.
-The loan is repaid on a sliding scale depending on how much money these students make during their 1L and 2L summers.
-As of 2022, if a student does not make more than $18,000 across their two summers, the loan is completely forgiven.

 Reception

 Rankings

 Michigan Law was ranked third in the initial U.S. News & World Report law school rankings in 1987.
 Michigan Law is also one of the "T14" law schools, schools that have consistently been ranked in the top 14 since U.S. News began publishing rankings.
 In the 2025 U.S. News ranking, Michigan Law is ranked 8th overall.
 During the period 2010 through 2014, Michigan Law ranked 15th among U.S. law schools, tied with the Georgetown University Law Center, for the number of times its tenured faculty's published scholarship was highly cited in legal journals.